SolidOS/solidos/documentation/guidelines/coding_guidelines.md

 ### General comments

-In general, if the code is clean it is easy to understand the algorithm but sometimes it makes sense to add comments to explain or give an example.
+In general, if the code is clean, it is easy to understand the algorithm, but sometimes it may make sense to include comments to explain or give an example.

 Comment blocks look: